 Playing instead of helping God

-Today genetic researchers can modify the genes on an atomic level.
-Something is added or taken away – a little bit of playing God in a mechanical sort of way.
+Today genetic researchers can modify genes on an atomic level.
+Something is added or taken away – a little bit of playing God mechanically.
 It is just this that homeopathy seeks to avoid—for in each of us, there is a bit of God, and it should remain just as it is.
 Said somewhat less polemically: Homeopathy wants to free the individuality of each human being and strengthen them against external manipulation.

 Homeopathy strives to bring forth a socially- and self-aware person who can fully use their creative potential to benefit all.
-The homeopathic treatment works to develop this sense of responsibility for self and society from out of the patient’s previous entanglements.
+Homeopathic treatment works to develop this sense of responsibility for self and society from out of the patient’s previous entanglements.